 5. Offer a variety of experiences

-Each of the showcased restaurants have something themes in common, the most critical being that they each offer a variety of experiences.
+Each of the showcased restaurants has something themes in common, the most critical being that they each offer a variety of experiences.
 You can sit at the bar and have more personalized experience as the bartender guides you through your meal, an intimate table for two, a cozy space with couches and banquets, or long, communal tables.
 Whichever setting you’re looking for, the restaurant can provide.
 This variety assures that you are welcoming as many types of customers as possible.